-Your customers can’t find your business when searching for it by name or they even see your competitors’ ads after entering a query with your name.
+The common issue is the following: Your customers can’t find your business when searching for it by name or they even see your competitors’ ads after entering a query with your name.

 Why you should bid on your own brand name keywords even if you rank #1 in Google

 - To ensure that you don’t lose high-intended customers